Kangaroo Care

 • Can improve breast milk production and increases the chances of successful breastfeeding

 Parents should not apply strong perfumes and deodorant or smoke before participating in kangaroo care time with their baby.
 If the doctors feel that cuddling would be too much for your baby, you can still provide them comfort by offering your finger to grasp and talking or singing to them.
-However, it is always important to speak with your baby's medical team if you have any questions in relation to kangaroo cuddles.
+However, it is always important to speak with your baby's medical team if you have any questions.

 Get Involved